Hacking-the-Cloud/hackingthe.cloud/content/terraform/terraform_enterprise_metadata_service.md

 [Terraform Enterprise](https://www.terraform.io/enterprise) is a self-hosted version of Terraform Cloud, allowing organizations to maintain their own private instance of Terraform.
 There are many benefits for an enterprise to run this, however, there is also a default configuration that Red Teamers and Penetration Testers can potentially take advantage of.

+If Terraform Enterprise is deployed to a VM from a cloud provider we may be able to access the instance metadata service and leverage those credentials for further attacks.

 ## Remote (Code) Execution

 For many engineers, their first experience with Terraform was locally on their workstations.
-When they invoked a `terraform apply` or `terraform plan` all of that activity took place on the engineers workstation, reaching out to cloud APIs, tracking state, etc.
+When they invoked a `terraform apply` or `terraform plan` all of that activity took place on the local machine (reaching out to cloud APIs, tracking state, etc.)

 An exciting feature of Terraform Enterprise (and Cloud) is the idea of [Remote Execution](https://www.terraform.io/cloud-docs/overview#remote-terraform-execution), wherein all those operations take place server-side.
 In Terraform Cloud the execution takes place in "disposable virtual machines".
 In [Terraform Enterprise](https://www.terraform.io/enterprise/install/interactive/installer#alternative-terraform-worker-image) however, it takes place in "disposable Docker containers".